yisiox/tp/docs/UserGuide.md

 ## Known Issues and Future Features

+#### Multiple Screens
-+ **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+#### Name Validation
+At present, names allow any special character except `\`.
+This is to allow the user flexibility to include uncommon names that may include symbols such as `/`, `'` and `-`.
+As such, the application may accept all manner of gibberish for names.
+A remedy is planned for the future to perform more robust checks on names.

+#### Scrolling
+The astute user will notice that ability to scroll with keyboard is missing from the application's features.
+This feature will be implemented in an upcoming release as soon as possible.

 ---{.double}